gapolinario/gapolinario.github.io/_posts/2019-09-30-vim-mappings-and-shortcuts.markdown

 	nnoremap ,mt :s/False/True/<CR>
 	nnoremap ,mf :s/True/False/<CR>

-[This][map] is a great tutorial on the details of the vim mappings and shortcuts and [this][rep] is a reference on search and replace
+[This][maps] is a great tutorial on the details of the vim mappings and shortcuts and [this][rep] is a reference on search and replace

 [maps]: https://medium.com/vim-drops/understand-vim-mappings-and-create-your-own-shortcuts-f52ee4a6b8ed